Abstract:mTOR is a serine/threonine kinase that plays various roles in cell growth,

 inhibition approaches have not been widely investigated in cancer treatment, the use of

-nanoparticles has been evaluated as a new treatment option in a few types of cancer.
+nanoparticles has been evaluated as a new treatment option in a few types of cancer.:This review outlines the functions of mTOR in the cancer process, its resistance

 cancer treatments, new inhibition strategies should be developed.
 Inhibition approaches